How to Target Every Single Type of Acne

 Sometimes blocked pores get worse, becoming more irritated and even going deeper into your skin.
 And that’s when nodules can form.
 Mayo Clinic refers to this type of blemish as large, solid, painful lumps beneath the surface of the skin.

 How to Address Nodules

 More severe types of acne, like nodules, require a trip to a dermatologist.
-And remember, the sooner you start to address them, the less scarring you’re likely to have.
+According to the AAD, nodules can cause scarring, and the sooner you and your dermatologist address them, the fewer permanent scars you’ll likely have.

 What Is a Cyst?

 Much like whiteheads and blackheads or pastules and pustules, cysts are similar to nodules.
 The main point of difference being that cystic lesions are softer and filled with pus.